-Intelligence and Crime Analyst Training
+Intelligence Analysis Training

-Our Analytical Development Director Rachel Carson oversees this portfolio and she is a highly regarded specialist and practitioner in intelligence and criminal analysis and is a regular presenter on behalf of the International Association of Crime Analysts (IACA).
+Analytical Development Director Rachel Carson oversees this portfolio and she is a highly regarded specialist and practitioner in intelligence and criminal analysis and is a regular presenter on behalf of the International Association of Crime Analysts (IACA).
 With many years experience operating within the targeting and operational intelligence analysis, criminal intelligence and covert area Futurum has developed a specific training portfolio that is aimed at intelligence professionals and analysts.

 Our intelligence analysis training portfolio is aimed at Crime Analysts, Intelligence Analysts, Targeting Analysts, Strategic Analysts, Tactical Analysts, Operational Analysts, Social Media, Internet and Open Source Analysts (SOCMED, OSINT, SOCMINT), Intelligence Development Officers, Intelligence Researchers, Intelligence Managers, Case Officers, and personnel who are engaged in operational work our managing teams who are.